King's College London: Coat of arms

-Coat of arms of the medical schools
+Coats of arms of the medical schools

 Although the St Thomas's Hospital Medical School and Guy's Medical School became legal bodies separate from St Thomas' Hospital and Guy's Hospital in 1948, the tradition of using the hospitals' shields and coat of arms continues today.

 In 1949, St Thomas's Hospital Medical School was granted its own coat of arms.
 However, the St Thomas' Hospital coat of arms has still been used.
 Guy's Medical School proposed to apply for its own coat of arms after separating from Guy's Hospital, yet the school decided to continue to use Guy's Hospital's arms in 1954.
 The two medical schools merged in 1982 and became the United Medical and Dental Schools of Guy's and St Thomas' Hospitals (UMDS).
 Simon Argles, secretary of UMDS, said that because of the name of the medical school it was more appropriate to use the hospital's coat of arms.

 UMDS merged with King's College Hospital to become Guy's, King's and St Thomas' School of Medicine in 1998.
-The shields of Guy's and St Thomas’ hospitals are used in conjunction with King's shield in the medical schools' publications and graduation materials.
+The shields of Guy's and St Thomas' hospitals are used in conjunction with King's shield in the medical schools' publications and graduation materials.

 Affiliations and partnerships

 King's College London is a member institution and was one of the two founding colleges of the federal University of London.
 In 1998, King's joined the Russell Group, an association of 24 public research universities established in 1994.
-King's is also a member of the Institutional Network of the Universities from the Capitals of Europe (UNICA), a network of higher education institutions based in European capital cities, and of the Association of Commonwealth Universities (ACU), the European University Association (EUA) and Universities UK.
+King's is also a member of the Institutional Network of the Universities from the Capitals of Europe (UNICA), a network of higher education institutions based in European capital cities, the Guild of European Research-Intensive Universities, the Circle U European University alliance, the Association of Commonwealth Universities (ACU), the European University Association (EUA) and Universities UK.

 King's is typically regarded as part of the "golden triangle", a grouping of research universities located in the English cities of Cambridge, Oxford and London that generally also includes the universities of Cambridge and Oxford, Imperial College London, the London School of Economics, and University College London.

 King's College London is also a part of King's Health Partners, an academic health science centre comprises Guy's and St Thomas' NHS Foundation Trust, King's College Hospital NHS Foundation Trust, South London and Maudsley NHS Foundation Trust and King's College London itself.
 King's is a participant and one of the founding members of the Francis Crick Institute.
 Furthermore, launched in 2014, MedCity is the collaboration between King's and the other two main science universities in London, Imperial College and University College London.

 In 2016, King's College London, together with Arizona State University and University of New South Wales, formed the PLuS Alliance, an international university alliance to address global challenges.
-King's is also the founding partner of FutureLearn, a massive open online course learning platform founded in December 2012.
+King's was also a founding member of FutureLearn, a massive open online course platform established in December 2012.